oliveryasuna/oliveryasuna/README.md

 I started my journey at age twelve, teaching myself x86 asm and C to exploit AhnLab's HackShield Pro.
 Fast-forward some number of years: I am a Java and JavaScript fullstack developer.
 I work as a Software Architect & Programmer at [MyDataOnly](https://mydataonly.com/), an internet privacy and security company, where I manage our cloud platform and write super secret code that I can't talk about.

-I graduated Summa Cum Laude from Massachusetts Bay Community College and continue my never-ceasing education as a Computer Science student at Worcester Polytechnic Institute.
+I graduated Summa Cum Laude from Massachusetts Bay College and continue my never-ceasing education as a Computer Science student at Worcester Polytechnic Institute.

 On my free-time, I enjoy researching existing technologies to identify room for improvement or addition.
 For example, I wrote [Gimme DOM](https://github.com/oliveryasuna/gimme-dom), an extension for Vaadin 8, enabling legacy Vaadin developers to access client-side DOM.
 Similar features were adopted natively in later Vaadin versions.